binaryfire/kv/README.md

 ## API format

-The API uses plain text instead of JSON for both requests and responses, making it easier to in scripts and with command-line tools.
+The API uses plain text instead of JSON for both requests and responses, making it easier to use in scripts and with command-line tools.

 When retrieving a value, the raw value is returned without any formatting.
 When listing all keys, each key is returned on a new line.